 When any diet, drug, or other intervention “works,” it’s important to try to understand the mechanism behind it.
 In the case of the carnivore diet, there are several reasons that might explain the benefits people report.

-1. The Carnivore Diet Can Restrict Calories and Mimics Fasting
+1. The Carnivore Diet Can Restrict Calories, Mimic Fasting, and Prompt Weight Loss

 Ever felt stuffed after you ate a huge steak?
 Protein is very satiating, meaning it fills you up and sends signals to your brain that you’ve consumed enough food.
 It’s no surprise that people report not feeling very hungry and start eating less frequently when they adopt an all-meat diet.